PROCESS & POLICIES

 Once we’ve agreed on a schedule, I’ll then prepare for the in-depth interview, developing questions and lines of inquiry on the basis of the information you’ve provided about your history, your objectives, and your priorities.
 I’ll draw on my experience with others in your field, and also, as needed, on some basic research, especially about specialties in your field, and your past and prospective employers.

-I typically need a week or two to prepare for the interview, depending on my workload.
+I typically need a week to ten days to prepare for the interview, depending on my workload.

 With the Résumé (or CV) Consulting package, the next step for you is the in-depth interview itself.
 This can be scheduled for weekdays, evenings (until midnight), or (subject to availability) weekends.
 Typically, I’ll spend two to three hours on the phone with you.